Conferences, events, and training

 - Once you have generated an SF-182, you will select approvers based on the email instructions that you’ve sent.

-- Most trainings require supervisor, then Keith Wilson as Approver 1, then your business unit lead as Approver 2, and then your TTS Assistant Commissioner, Dominic Sale or Harry Lee, as Approver 4.
+- Most trainings require supervisor, then Keith Wilson as Approver 1, then your business unit lead as Approver 2, and then your TTS Assistant Commissioner, Ashley Mahan (Solutions) or Cristina Brydges (Clients & Markets), as Approver 3.

 - Most events require supervisor, then Keith Wilson as Approver 1.